Reasons for Dental Surgery/Oral Surgery

 Wisdom teeth are the last to erupt (appear) in the mouth (usually between the ages of 17 and 25).
 These teeth might not have enough room to erupt into the mouth or grow normally.
 Impacted wisdom teeth may erupt only partially or not at all, or at an odd angle, possibly causing complications which include.

+Complications with orthodontic treatments to straighten other teeth.
 However, some people never develop wisdom teeth.
 For others, wisdom teeth erupt normally-just as their other molars did and cause no problems.